wso2-extensions/identity-tools-cli/docs/cli-mode.md

 ```
 Find more information on the keyword replacement feature [here](../keyword-replacement.md).

-#### Exclude Resources
+#### Exclude resources
 The ```EXCLUDE``` property can be used to exclude specific resources based on their name during import or export.
-The resources that needs to be excluded can be added as an array of strings to the ```EXCLUDE``` property in tool configs under the relevant resource type.
+The resources that need to be excluded can be added as an array of strings to the ```EXCLUDE``` property in tool configs under the relevant resource type.

-Here is the format of adding the ```EXCLUDE``` property to the tool configs:
+Here is the format for adding the ```EXCLUDE``` property to the tool configs:
 ```
 {
    "<RESOURCE_TYPE_NAME>" : {